esendex/esendex-java-sdk/README.md

 Copy `esendex_test.properties.example` as `esendex_test.properties` and fill in your account information and a mobile number used as a message target.

+The selected account must have at least 1 recent message in its inbox in order for all of the tests to succeed.

 Esendex developers can use the `tests.domain` key to run the tests against alternate environments.

 ### Version Numbers